SchmidtDSE/afscgap/inst/paper.md

 # Functions
 This project's design aims to improve accessibility of NOAA AFSC GAP catch data, democratizing developer access to the sophisticated methods required to interact with these data and offering inclusive approachable tools to kickstart analysis.

-## Lazy querying
+## Lazy querying facade
 Starting with the `afscgap` library, lazy "generator iterables" increase accessibility of the data by encapsulating logic for memory-efficient pagination and "data munging" behind a familiar interface [@lazy].
 Furthermore, to support zero catch data, decorators adapt diverse structures to common interfaces to free client code from understanding the full complexities of `afscgap`'s type system [@decorators].

+![Diagram of simplified afscgap operation [@diagrams].\label{fig:library}](library.png)

 Finally, offering a single function entry-point into the library with keywords for complex use, this "facade" approach allows the user to interact with these systems without requiring client code to reflect deep understanding of the library's mechanics, a goal furthered by compilation of "standard" Python types to Oracle REST Data Service queries [@facade].

 ## Zero catch inference
 "Negative" or "zero catch" uses the following proceedure: